Go. See. And be transformed.

 But it has practical effects as well!
 Our students Students have added their international travel experiences to their resumes, used course requirements as part of their professional portfolios, found opportunities for new career choices, expanded their definitions of public service, and applied what they've learned to enriching class discussion and assignments.

-In many cases, participation in trips through the Communication Department allows our majors and minors to count the experience as required courses while offering them an adventure well beyond that of the typical classroom.
-We're also very excited about our new dual degree program that allows students to study for two years at ASU, and two years in Mexico!
-To find out more, check with trip leaders or visit the Office of International Education & Development.
-To apply, go directly to their application page.
+In many cases, participation in trips through the Department of Communication allows our majors and minors to count the experience as required courses while offering them an adventure well beyond that of the typical classroom.